Laptops can overheat for a variety of reasons, ranging from environmental factors to internal component issues.

 Don’t Run Too Many Programs at the Same Time

-However, also reduce the number of open tabs in your browser as much as possible.
-This way, your browser will use less memory and the performance of your laptop will increase.
-Of course, this will also prevent your laptop from heating up more.
+Similarly, reduce the number of open tabs in your web browser as much as possible.
+This practice decreases the memory usage of your browser, which in turn enhances your laptop’s overall performance and helps prevent it from heating up excessively.